goldenrockefeller/afft/README.md

 ## Implementation
 - Expects different arrays for real and imaginary numbers (not directly supporting interweaved input, not direction support array or complex numbers)
-- Cooley-Tukey (mixed radix of 2 and 4)
+- Cooley-Tukey (mixed radix of 2 and 4) Optimized for Fused-Multiply-Add
-- Possible to add SIMD-enabled bit-reversal (implement for AVX-double for now)
+- Fast Cache-Oblivious SIMD-enabled bit reversal permutation
+- Decimation in Time

 ## Investigated
 - While not benchmarked, Radix-8 and split radix is possibly not worth the effort.